sjsucmpe272SP22/Quiz-Game/README.md

 ## Kafka Assignment

-- Java application to produce and consume from the Kafka topic using the kafka-clients directory in this repo.
+- Java application to produce and consume from the Kafka topic using the kafka-clients directory in thie repo.

 #### Prerequisites
   - Docker, docker-compose, Kafka must be installed.